 Upon removal or cleaning by a registered pumper hauler, liquid septage must be transported to a disposal facility that operates under the authority of a permit issued by the Colorado River Basin Regional Water Quality Control Board.
-Currently, there are three (3) facilities in Imperial County that accept septage for further treatment and disposal: the Holtville Wastewater Treatment Plant, the Calexico Wastewater Treatment Plant, and the Seeley County Wastewater Treatment Plant.
-Initial volume estimates obtained for septage received at these facilities for the calendar years of 2012 to 2014 was approximately 3.48 million gallons per year, which accounted for an estimated 0.27% of the total wastewater volume treated by these facilities during this same period.
+Currently, there are two (2 facilities in Imperial County that accept septage for further treatment and disposal: the Holtville Wastewater Treatment Plant (WWTP) and the Seeley County WWTP.
+Volume estimates obtained for septage received at these facilities during 2020 was approximately 2.73 million gallons, which accounted for an estimated 0.68% of the total permitted wastewater volume for these facilities.
 Sufficient local capacity to manage the treatment of septage volumes generated from OWTS currently exists in Imperial County.
+It should be noted that these WWTP facilities temporarily halt the acceptance of septage from septage haulers due to elevated chemical detections in their plant discharge.
+This could be attributed to the distribution of the septage at only two facilities, along with the chemical strength associated with septage waste.

-The subsequent treatment of sewage and management of biosolids generated at these permitted wastewater treatment facilities is also described in the attached Biosolids Generation and Management in Imperial County (August 2006) report included in Appendix F. As septage is transported as a liquid waste, there are currently no solid waste landfill facilities that are permitted to accept this waste for disposal in Imperial County.
-However, dewatered sewage sludge from wastewater treatment plants may be disposed of at either the Imperial Landfill or the Salton City Solid Waste Site.
+As septage is transported as a liquid waste, there are currently no solid waste landfill facilities that are permitted to accept this waste for disposal in Imperial County.7 However, dewatered sewage sludge from wastewater treatment plants may be disposed of at either the Imperial Landfill or the Salton City Solid Waste Site.

-&lt;sup>7 The South Yuma County Landfill in Arizona may be authorized to receive non-hazardous liquid wastes (including septic or sewage wastes) for disposal at its liquid solidification process facility.
+7 The South Yuma County Landfill in Arizona may be authorized to receive non-hazardous liquid wastes (including septic or sewage wastes) for disposal at its liquid solidification process facility.